-French Open 2019 women’s final: Barty vs. Vondrousova
+Ashleigh Barty wins French Open with rout of Marketa Vondrousova

 Both No. 8 seed Ashleigh “Ash” Barty of Australia and unseeded Marketa Vondrousova of the Czech Republic had never so much as made a major singles semifinal before this tournament, much less competed for a Grand Slam singles title.
 The winner of Saturday’s match will follow the 2016 champion Garbine Muguruza, 2017 champ Jelena Ostapenko and last year’s winner Simona Halep as players who have captured her maiden Slam championship in Paris.

-The match will be played following the completion of the men’s semifinal between Novak Djokovic and Dominic Thiem, which on Friday was suspended by rain in the third set.
+The match got underway more than an hour alter than scheduled, following the completion of the men’s semifinal between Novak Djokovic and Dominic Thiem, which was suspended Friday and delayed Saturday by rain.

-[Even for Roger Federer, Rafael Nadal at the French Open is just impossible]

 Barty, a 23-year-old who has competed for doubles championships at all four majors, took out the German Andrea Petkovic and five Americans en route to her first final.

 Her last victim of the bunch from the United States was 17-year-old Amanda Anisimova, whom Barty beat, 6-7 (7-4), 6-3, 6-3, in a wild semifinal Friday morning that featured a few radical shifts of momentum.
 The Aussie took 12 minutes to take a 5-0 lead in the first set — winning 17 of the first 18 points — before Anisimova took six consecutive games.
 But it was Barty who held on, and her prize is another teenage opponent.
+With a victory Sunday, she would be the first Australian woman to win the French Open since 1973.

 Vondrousova, a lefty with composure beyond her 19 years, beat Britain’s Johanna Konta, 7-5, 7-6 (7-2), outlasting the No. 26 seed who twice whittled away a 5-3 lead.
 The Czech is the first teenage finalist in Paris since Ana Ivanovic did it in 2007 at age 19.
 Should Vondrousova win Saturday — she hasn’t dropped a set all tournament — she’d be the first teenager to win the French Open since Iva Majoli in 1997.